 The Yale Carbon Charge is testing the effectiveness and feasibility of carbon pricing on Yale’s campus.
-The charge went into effect on July 1, 2017 and the first energy reports will go to administrators and building facilities staff in autumn 2017.
+The charge went into effect on July 1, 2017 and the first energy reports went to administrators and building facilities staff in autumn 2017.

 Using the university as a site for applied research, the project aims to inform energy policy, climate change mitigation, and environmental economics by implementing a revenue-neutral internal carbon charge while researching and sharing its challenges and benefits.

 - Contribute to the global understanding of effective carbon pricing approaches.